ahfitzpa/2024-05-21-UCDVet/index.md

 - recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

-to include the relevant installation instrucctions.
+If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
 {% endcomment %}
 {% if online != "false" %}
 {% include install_instructions/videoconferencing.html %}